The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other

 \exm{E0.11} It is a small exercise to check that, in the case where $\cs=\D^b(\proj R)$ and the Cauchy sequences are as in Example~\ref{E0.7}, the category $\fl(\cs)$ comes down to the image in $\MMod\cs$ of $\D^-(\proj R)$, and if $R$ is coherent the category $\fs(\cs)$ is nothing other than $\D^b(\mod R)$.
 We have found an intrinsic way to construct $\D^b(\mod R)$ out of $\D^b(\proj R)$. \eexm

 It is interesting to go in the other direction.
 Our problem becomes to intrinsically define Cauchy sequences in $\D^b(\mod R)$.
-Note that, in general, I have no idea when $\D^b(\mod R)$ has a classical generator---there are some theorems, for example Rouquier~\cite[Theorem~7.38]{Rouquier08}, but here we're working in the generality of any, possibly noncommutative, noetherian rings.
+Note that, except for special cases, I have no idea when $\D^b(\mod R)$ has a classical generator.
+When $R$ is commutative and noetherian a great deal is known---the category $\D^b(\mod R)$ often has a classical generator, with the oldest theorem being Rouquier~\cite[Theorem~7.38]{Rouquier08}.
+However: even for noetherian, commutative rings there exist (pathological) counterexamples, where $\D^b(\mod R)$ does not have a classical generator.
+And here we're working in the generality of any, possibly noncommutative, non-noetherian rings.

 In the absence of a classical generator the recipe of Remark~\ref{R0.5} isn't much use, we need an alternative.